 - 1. Buildings exempt from building regulations - 2.
 Alterations and extensions to buildings of up to 1,000 square metres - 3.
-Change of use or conversion of buildings - 4.
-Ancillary buildings that stand alone and cover an area less than 50 square metres - 5.
-Buildings which have an intended life of less than two years - 6.
-Gypsy and Traveller and Showpeople caravans
+Ancillary buildings that stand alone and cover an area less than 50 square metres - 4.
+Buildings which have an intended life of less than two years - 5.
+Gypsy and Traveller and Showpeople pitches and plots a) avoid increased vulnerability to the range of impacts arising from climate change.
+When new development is brought forward in areas which are vulnerable, care should be taken to ensure that risks can be managed through suitable adaptation measures, including through the planning of green infrastructure; and b) can help to reduce greenhouse gas emissions, such as through its location, orientation and design.
+Any local requirements for the sustainability of buildings should reflect the Government's policy for national technical standards